-Heritage Volunteer Project
+Heritage Volunteer Project book conservation and recording

 The team is working through the library shelves taking one book at a time and recording details on a form from which the information will be transferred to a permanent record.
 Notes are made on the appearance, content, condition and treatment applied.